Learning Monotone Dynamics by Neural Networks: Case Studies

-The predicted trajectories for a subset of the states for the two case studies are shown in Figures~\ref{fig:case1_a}(a) and~\ref{fig:case2_a}(a), whereas the results for all states are provided in Figures~\ref{fig:case1_raw}~and~\ref{fig:case2_raw} in Appendix~\ref{sec:suplementalresults}.
-Imposing either the monotonicity or the stability constraints reduces the prediction errors; and imposing both brings down the error even further.
+The predicted trajectories for a subset of the states for the two case studies are shown in Figures~\ref{fig:case1_a}(a) and~\ref{fig:case2_a}(a), whereas the results for all states are provided in Appendix D of \cite{wang2020deep}.
+Imposing either the monotonicity or stability constraints reduces the prediction errors, and imposing both brings down the error even further.
 In addition, when the stability constraint is imposed (method~(I)), the trained FNN becomes much more stable, which significantly reduces the prediction errors for long time horizons.
-Also, from Table~\ref{tab:err_norm}, {when condition~\eqref{eq:q_a_b_relation} holds in the BCC model,} using a longer window results in more accurate predictions of future states -- the normalized $\ell^2$-norm of the prediction errors for the window size $q = 100$ is generally much smaller than that for the window size $q = 1$, except when method~(I) is used for the LV model, since~\eqref{eq:q_a_b_relation} does not hold for the LV model.
+Also, Table~\ref{tab:err_norm} shows using a longer window results in more accurate predictions of future states -- the normalized $\ell^2$-norm of the prediction errors for the window size $q = 100$ is generally much smaller than that for the window size $q = 1$.
 In addition, the prediction errors ramp up much slower for $q = 100$ than $q = 1$ over long time horizons.

-{To validate monotonicity of the trained FNNs, we show in Figures~\ref{fig:case1_a}(b) and~\ref{fig:case2_a}(b) the $x(t+1)$-$x(t)$ relations for the first $250$ steps for a selection of the dimensions of the states.
-The figures for all dimensions are given in Figures~\ref{fig:case1_xt+1_xt_raw} and~\ref{fig:case2_xt+1_xt_raw} in Appendix~\ref{sec:suplementalresults}.
-From the figures, the monotonicity condition is better satisfied holds when the monotonicity constraint is imposed in the training loss (in method (I) and (II)), despite the occasional violations due to the batch normalization.
-In addition, imposing the stability constraint (method (I)) generally does not worsen the violation of monotonicity. }
+To validate the monotonicity of the trained FNNs, we show in Figures~\ref{fig:case1_a}(b) and~\ref{fig:case2_a}(b) the $x(t+1)$ against $x(t)$ relations for the first $250$ steps for a selection of the dimensions of the states.
+The figures for all dimensions are given in Appendix D of \cite{wang2020deep}.
+The monotonicity condition is better satisfied when the monotonicity constraint is imposed in the training loss (in method (I) and (II)), despite the occasional violations due to the batch normalization.
+Besides, imposing the stability constraint (method (I)) generally does not worsen the violation of monotonicity.